cesarderio/reading-notes/201-reading-notes/class-01.md

 * Publishing sample code
 * How the web works

-### How the Web Works:
+### How the Web Works

 * *Clients* and *Servers* are computers connected to the internet.
 * *Client* requests information, website, etc. They are the user's internet connected devices.
 * *Server* responds, they are the computers that store webpages, sites, or apps.
 * *Internet connection* allows you to send and receive data on the web.
 * *TCP/IP* Transmission Control Protocol and Internet Protocol.
 These are communication protocols that define how data should travel across the internet.
 * *DNS* Domain Name System is like an address book for websites.
 * *HTTP* Hypertext Transfer Protocol is an application protocol that defines a language for clients and servers to speak to each other.
 * *Component files* Website is made up of different files, two main types:
   * *Code files* HTML, CSS, and JavaScript
   * *Assets* images, music, video, word documents, and pdfs.

-### Website Design and Process:
+### Website Design and Process

-#### Planning:
+#### Planning

 * What is your website about?
 * What information are you presenting?
 * What does your website look like?
 * Sketching